Lauren Barnes: 2014–2015

-Loan to Melbourne City, 2016–present
+Loan to Melbourne City, 2016–2020

 In October 2016, Barnes signed a loan deal with Melbourne City, alongside Seattle Reign FC teammate Jess Fishlock, with whom she previously played at Melbourne Victory.
 In October 2017, she commenced pre-season training with Melbourne City, re-signing with them for the 2017–18 W-League season.
 Barnes went on to be awarded Melbourne City W-League Player of the Year and was named to the Professional Footballers Australia (PFA) W-League Team of the Year.
 It was confirmed that Melbourne City re-signed Barnes for the 2018–2019 W-League and 2019/20 seasons.

+2016–2025

+Barnes won the NWSL Defender of the Year award for the 2016 season, marking the first time the award was not won by Becky Sauerbrunn.
+She was again a Defender of the Year finalist behind Sauerbrunn in the 2019 season.

+On May 15, 2021, Barnes became the second player in NWSL history to play in 150 regular season matches and the first to do so playing for a single club, the Reign.
+By the end of the 2023 season Barnes had appeared in more matches, started more matches, and played more minutes than any player in the 11-year history of the NWSL.

+She has served as the captain for Seattle Reign FC since the 2022 season, and on January 10, 2023, she signed a two-year contract extension through the 2025 season.
+On October 10, 2025, Barnes made record-extending 250th regular-season NWSL appearance.
+Three days later, the Reign announced that Barnes would retire at the end of the 2025 season.

 International career

 Barnes has represented the United States at the U-15, U-20, and U-23 levels.
 In 2010, she helped lead the U-23 team to the 2010 Four Nations Tournament title.
-In 2016, she received her first senior national team call-up for the 2016 SheBelieves Cup.
+In 2016, she received her first senior national team call-up for the 2016 SheBelieves Cup, but did not make an appearance.

-FIFA 16 and coaching career
+Coaching career

-In 2016, Barnes' likeness was added to FIFA 16 as a player for the U.S. national team.
-In 2012, she was an assistant coach for Division 1 team, UC Riverside.
-She has served as a trainer for Beast Mode Soccer along with teammate Beverly Yanez.
+In 2012, she was an assistant coach for Division I team, UC Riverside.
+She has served as a trainer for Beast Mode Soccer along with former teammate Beverly Yanez.

+Other work

+Barnes has been an environmental advocate and spearheaded sustainability initiatives with Reign and the NWSL.
+In July 2024, she became a co-owner of USL W team, Salmon Bay FC.